-Privacy Statement of GESCO AG
+Privacy Statement of GESCO SE

 Thank you for visiting our website.
 Protecting the security of your data is of utmost importance to us.
 Our processes are set up so that only the minimum personal data is collected or processed.
 The following Privacy Statement clarifies which information we collect during your visit to our website and, if applicable, how parts of this information are used.

 The controller as defined by the General Data Protection Regulation (GDPR), other member states’ national data protection laws and other data protection regulations is:

 GESCO SE Johannisberg 7

 42103 Wuppertal, Germany